 She loves ministries that nurture belonging while cultivating social awareness and spiritual growth—especially with young adults.
 She is passionate about co-creating spaces where people can explore the Christian faith, wonder, ask questions, bring all of themselves, try new (or sometimes ancient) spiritual practices, and find a community of welcome as they are, and as they’re becoming.

 Some of Dorothy’s favorites: time with family and friends, playing drums and percussion, learning Spanish, concerts, a hike in the woods, and a good read in a hammock.
 She and her wife Dr. Catalina Esguerra, an administrator at UVA’s School of Education, enjoy traveling and exploring Charlottesville together with their dog Sophie.

 University Mission at Westminster celebrates the energy and creativity of student leaders in UKirk at UVA and 20/30 CreW!
 Meet our student leaders below:

 Madaline Marland (she/her)

-“I am a second year chemical engineer major with a minor in music (hopefully!).
+“I am a third year chemical engineer major with a minor in music (hopefully!).
 I walked into Westminster my first semester of college and instantly felt at home.
 This is truly a loving, justice-seeking, and God-serving community!
 Besides UKirk, I am also involved with the Charlottesville Symphony and various music orgs around Grounds.
 Go Hoos!”